What do you want from a conference?

 Re: What do you want from a conference?

-bloke wrote: Sun Dec 03, 2023 10:08 am I'm really not trying to respond to every post, but isn't this compact camera technology super common and something that people can do with their phones while Bluetoothing into some device that goes to the auditorium's own screen?
+At my church we don't have Bluetooth streaming to the big screens, but we can put a broadcast quality PTZ camera on stage that will feed the screens.
+Great for close ups of objects that you want on the screens. (or recorded)bloke wrote: ↑Sun Dec 03, 2023 10:08 am I'm really not trying to respond to every post, but isn't this compact camera technology super common and something that people can do with their phones while Bluetoothing into some device that goes to the auditorium's own screen?

 me?